JUARA POLICIES AND PROCEDURES

 The Parties acknowledge and understand that they would have had a right to litigate disputes through the courts, but have agreed to resolve disputes through arbitration, including an agreement that no claim shall be adjudicated, in arbitration or in any judicial proceeding, as a class action, and that no arbitration conducted pursuant to the Agreement terms and/or Policies and Procedures shall allow class claims, or consolidation or joinder of claims or parties.

-If a current or former Consultant breaches any of his/her/its obligations contained in the Application terms or Policies, the applicable post-cancellation restrictions will be extended by and tolled for the length of time that the current or former Consultant is in breach.
+If a current or former Guide breaches any of his/her/its obligations contained in the Application terms or Policies, the applicable post-cancellation restrictions will be extended by and tolled for the length of time that the current or former Guide is in breach.

 If any provision in this Article is found to be unenforceable, that provision shall be severed with the remainder of this Agreement remaining in full force and effect.
 The foregoing shall not apply to the prohibition against class or representative actions; if the prohibition against class or representative actions is found to be unenforceable, this entire Article shall be null and void.
 The terms of this Article shall otherwise survive any termination of these Policies.